-The discount rate applied to the cash flows in each investment portfolio company is a key source of estimation uncertainty.
 The acquisition discount rate is adjusted to reflect changes in company-specific risks to the deliverability of future cash flows and is calibrated against secondary market information and other available data points, including comparable transactions.

-The discount rates applied to the investment portfolio at 31 March 2024 range from 10.0% to 14.0% (2023: 10.0% to 13.2%) and the weighted average discount rate applied to the investment portfolio is 11.3% (2023:11.3%).
-There is no change to the weighted average discount rate in the year despite the evolution of the portfolio mix following the realisation of Attero and the follow-on investments in DNS:NET, Ionisos and Future Biogas.
+The discount rates applied to the investment portfolio at 31 March 2025 range from 10.3% to 14.0% (2024: 10.0% to 14.0%) and the weighted average discount rate applied to the investment portfolio is 11.3% (2024:11.3%).
+There is no change to the weighted average discount rate in the year despite the evolution of the portfolio mix following the realisation of Valorem, the follow-on investments in DNS:NET and Future Biogas and syndication of Future Biogas.

 The cash flows on which the discounted cash flow valuation is based are derived from detailed financial models.
-These incorporate a number of assumptions with respect to individual portfolio companies, including: forecast new business wins or new orders; cost-cutting initiatives; liquidity and timing of debtor payments; timing of non-committed capital expenditure and construction activity; the terms of future debt refinancing; and macroeconomic assumptions such as inflation and energy prices.
+These incorporate a number of other assumptions with respect to individual portfolio companies, and are not expected to cause a material adjustment within the next financial year, but include: forecast new business wins or new orders; cost-cutting initiatives; liquidity and timing of debtor payments; timing of non-committed capital expenditure and construction activity; the terms of future debt refinancing; and macroeconomic assumptions such as inflation and energy prices.
 Future power price projections are taken from independent forecasters, and changes in these assumptions will affect the future value of our energy generating portfolio companies.
+The terminal value attributes a residual value to the portfolio company at the end of the projected discrete cash flow period based on market comparables.
+The terminal value assumptions consider climate change risk, stranded asset risk and the impact of wider megatrends such as the transition to a lower-carbon economy and climate change.
+The effects of climate change, including extreme weather patterns or rising sea levels in the longer term, could impact the valuation of the assets in the portfolio in different ways.

-The Summary of portfolio valuation methodology section on pages 39 and 40 provides further details on some of the assumptions that have been made in deriving a balanced base case of cash flows.
+The Summary of portfolio valuation methodology section on pages 37 and 38 provides further details on some of the assumptions that have been made in deriving a balanced base case of cash flows including deriving terminal values and some of the risk factors considered in the cash flow forecasts.